-A preference for English literature had made me drop Psychology as an option in University.
-But my curiosity about what makes people tick continued and I decided to pursue a Masters in Counselling.
+Having studied Psychology at University, my curiosity about what makes people tick continued and I decided to pursue a Masters in Counselling later in life.
 After graduating, my interests broadened and I studied with teachers around the world in a variety of therapeutic frameworks and techniques.
 It became apparent to me that our mental narratives are only a part of what limits us.
 Through the various trainings I gained a true understanding of the interconnectedness of emotions, the mind as well as the physical body, gaining a wider perspective and true understanding of their interconnectedness.
 This informs my current practice as an integrative counsellor.

 My love of learning keeps me up to date with the latest research and developments in emotional and mental health, and I continue to train and attend international workshops and conferences.

 Originally from India, I have travelled widely and lived in a number of cities including Singapore, London and Istanbul.
 I have two amazing children who are a constant source of inspiration to me.
 I currently reside in the beautiful city of Hong Kong, where I have lived and worked since 2004.